Overseas Chinese Town

 Overseas Chinese Town (OCT, 华侨城 (華僑城, huáqiáo chéng, Waa4 Kiu4 Sing4)) is the colloquial name for a cluster of scenic spots in Nanshan District of Shenzhen, Guangdong Province, China, around the Window of the World Station, Overseas Chinese Town Station, Qiaocheng East Station and Qiaocheng North Station of the Luobao Line (Line 1) and Shekou Line (Line 2) of Shenzhen Metro.
 In the future, Meilin Line (Line 9) will also pass this area and serve OCT Harbour (OCT Bay) and the University of Hong Kong-Shenzhen Hospital.
 It is classified as an AAAAA scenic area by the China National Tourism Administration.

 Main sights

 The area features a number of theme parks, they include Splendid China, Chinese Folk Culture Village, Window of the World, and Happy Valley Shenzhen.
 It is currently owned and operated by Overseas Chinese Town Enterprises and its subsidiaries.
 OCT Tower is situated here.

 OCT Contemporary Art Terminal is in the community.

 Extensions have been made in different locations within Shenzhen.
 These include Overseas Chinese Town East in Yantian and Overseas Chinese Town Bay.

+History

+The development of the Overseas Chinese Town (OCT) traces its origins to the Shahe Farmland, established in 1959.
+Initially comprising three villages - Upper Baishi, Lower Baishi, and Xintang - the Shahe Farmland was conceived as a means of fostering systematic management to enhance agricultural productivity.
+The farms predate Shenzhen's official founding as a city and are maintained by the Bureau of Reclamation of Foshan, Guangdong Province.

+The expansion of the Shahe Farmland occurred incrementally, with the addition of Baishizhou in 1960-1961 and Tangtou in 1962.
+The latter was formed as a result of the relocation of local residents due to the construction of the Shiyan Lake Reservoir in Bao'an.
+However, there was a lot of administrative instability throughout this time, with several changes in farmland administration.
+Initially under the control of the Guangzhou Military Upper Command in 1961, it later transitioned to the special administrative area of Huiyang in 1965, before ultimately falling under the jurisdiction of the Cantonese Farm Service Agency as part of the Guangming Overseas Chinese Farmland in the subsequent year.

+The Chinese Economic Reform, initiated on December 18, 1978, marked a significant shift in China's economic strategy.
+Under the leadership of Chairman Deng Xiaoping, the reform agenda aimed at unleashing economic potential through measures such as permitting entrepreneurship, de-collectivizing agriculture, and opening up to foreign investment.
+Special Economic Zones (SEZs) like Shenzhen, established as experimental areas with relaxed regulations, played a pivotal role.
+The Shekou Industrial Zone in Shenzhen became the first experimental port to "open up" on January 31, 1979, symbolizing China's commitment to economic liberalization and global engagement.